c-lozgil/playing_with_myself/README.md

 # playing_with_myself
-A test repository between cag022 and c-lozgil
+A test repository meant to explore and learn.
+Collaboration by cag022 and c-lozgil